Consumer internet companies are easy to understand, but hard to create – TechCrunch

 A successful consumer internet company must be easy to understand

-“In a world of abundance, the only scarcity is human attention.” —Kevin Kelly, The Inevitable
+“In a world of abundance, the only scarcity is human attention.” — Kevin Kelly, The Inevitable

 Humans have short attention spans, and the competition for mindshare has never been greater.
 Today, the most successful products in consumer internet tend to be those that achieve high degrees of virality.
 Word of mouth, in particular, is an especially important driver of distribution for world-class products.
-Only products that are extremely simple to understand—such as DoorDash, Niantic, or Coinbase—can thrive in the telephone-chain word-of-mouth distribution channel.
+Only products that are extremely simple to understand — such as DoorDash, Niantic or Coinbase — can thrive in the telephone-chain word-of-mouth distribution channel.

-Here’s an example: imagine talking with a friend about something like Doppler Labs’ Here One earbuds.
+Here’s an example: Imagine talking with a friend about something like Doppler Labs’ Here One earbuds.
 Though this hardware product had standout features and was unlike other earbuds on the market, it was difficult to explain what made them special.
 A conversation might sound something like, “They’re kind of like headphones, but really, they’re augmented reality for audio.
 You can phase in and out background noise.
 No, it’s not the same as adjusting volume or noise-canceling… but yes, you can use them to listen to music.”
 It’s not hard to predict that a message like this might not easily catch on.

 Compare this to a product like Robinhood.
 You might say something such as, “It’s an app to buy and sell stocks on your phone without paying commission.”
 The succinct description instantly showcases the company’s value for consumers, and it’s memorable.
 Most people can understand how the product works, which makes it clear why Robinhood’s message sticks and can generate strong word-of-mouth distribution.